Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Experimental Results

 \paragraph{Illustrative Examples:}

-Table \ref{tbl:exampleProblems} shows the comparative handling of three tweets one each from Chennai, Louisiana, and Houston datasets, covering most challenging cases for all the tools.
+Table \ref{tbl:exampleProblems} shows the comparative handling of three tweets one each from Chennai, Louisiana, and Houston datasets, covering most challenges by all the tools.
 The location name ``Oxford school'' allowed us to examine if a tool relies on capitalization for delimitation.
 Only OpenCalais, Geolocator and LNEx were able to extract the name correctly while the rest either partially extracted it or missed it.
 For example, PlaceFinder extracted ``Oxford'' and geocoded it with the geocodes of Oxford city in England.
-Although Stanford NER and OpenNLP were trained on the same datasets, OpenNLP extracted Oxford while Stanford NER did not, which suggests that the cue word ``near'' was insufficient evidence for Stanford NER to spot at least Oxford.
+Although SNER and OpenNLP were trained on the same datasets, OpenNLP extracted Oxford while SNER did not, which suggests that the cue word ``near'' was insufficient evidence for SNER to spot at least Oxford.
 Correspondingly, since ``New Iberia'' is a correctly capitalized full location name, almost all tools were able to extract it.
 However, TwitIE-Gate missed it although it is part of the gazetteer we added to the tool, and Geoparsepy extracted Iberia in addition to the full mention, not favoring the longest mention as LNEx.
 OpenCalais is a black box so we don't know why it failed.

 Regarding T3-T5 annotations, LNEx and TwitIE-Gate are designed to break hashtags but TwitIE-Gate was not able to extract any locations from the hashtags in the table.
 LNEx extracted ``Louisiana'' but was not able to extract ``la'' from ``\#lawx'' due to the statistical method which broke the hashtag into ``law'' and ``x'' since this combination is more probable.
 Only Geolocator was able to extract the Houston nickname ``htown''.
 In the future, a dictionary of region-specific acronyms, abbreviations, and nicknames can augment LNEx's region-specific gazetteers.